Mesoscopic Josephson junctions with switchable current-phase relation

 Due to the request of high $h_{ex}$ ($\lesssim \Delta_0$), suitable candidate materials for the implementation of the FIS-N-FIS junction are europium (Eu) chalcogenides (like EuO~\cite{santos_determining_2008}, EuS~\cite{hao_spin-filter_1990} or EuSe~\cite{moodera_variation_1993}) for the FI combined with superconducting aluminum (Al), and copper~\cite{giazotto_superconducting_2010,ronzani_highly_2014} or silver~\cite{le_Sueur_phase_2008} for the N region.
 The Eu chalcogenides can indeed induce very large values of $h_{ex}$ which, depending on the quality of the FI-S interface, lead to a Zeeman splitting tunable from 0.1 meV up to few meV, energies comparable to the Al superconducting gap ($\sim 0.2$~meV).
 Moreover, in EuSe films $h_{ex}$ can be tuned by applying an external magnetic field.
 This makes EuSe suitable for highly-sensitive devices.
 In order to operate at higher temperatures ($> T_c$(Al)~$\sim 1 $~K), gadolinium nitride/niobium nitride (GdN/NbN) bilayers~\cite{senapati_spin-filter_2011,Pal_pure_2014} can be an alternative choice to the above proposed materials since they can induce a similar $h_{ex}$ but with a higher critical temperature ($T_c \simeq 15 $~K).
 With these materials it would be possible to realize the unconventional FIS-N-FIS Josephson junctions described above aiming at the implementation of nanoscale circuitry with novel functionalities, including vectorial threshold sensors for the magnetic field as well as tunable kinetic inductors.
 In this latter case, the anomalous CPRs shown in Fig.~\ref{fig4}(a) demonstrate that the kinetic inductance of the Josephson weak link can be tuned by $h_{ex}$, and maximized around $\sim\pi$.
 This is indeed essential to provide a robust and well-defined phase drop across the junction in a number of nanodevices~\cite{giazotto_superconducting_2010,meschke_tunnel_2011,valentini_andreev_2014,strambini_proximity_2014,ronzani_highly_2014,jabdaraghi_non-hysteretic_2014}.

-The work of E.S. and F.G. was partially funded by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement No. 615187-COMANCHE, and by the Marie Curie Initial Training Action (ITN) Q-NET 264034.
-The work of F.S.B was supported by the Spanish Ministry of Economy and Competitiveness under Project No. FIS2011-28851-C02- 02 the Basque Government under UPV/EHU Project No. IT-756-13.
+The work of E.S. and F.G. was partially funded by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement No. 615187-COMANCHE, by the Marie Curie Initial Training Action (ITN) Q-NET 264034 and by the Marie Curie Individual Fellowship MSCA-IF-EF-ST No.~660532-SupeMag.
+The work of F.S.B was supported by Spanish Ministerio de Econom\' ia y Competitividad (MINECO) through the Project FIS2014-55987-P and the Basque Government under UPV/EHU Project No. IT-756-13.